nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 #### URL

-Specifies host, port and protocol of LDAP server to connect to.
+Specifies host, port, and protocol of LDAP server to connect to.

 Format: `<scheme>://<host>[:port][?params]`.